The Old Rosapenna Hotel and first Rosapenna links course designed by Old Tom Morris opened in 1893.

 While The Old Tom Course was routed through lower lying linksland, The Sandy Hills Links takes advantage of some sizeable dunes, and unlike many of the better known links courses in the UK, all eighteen holes are routed through these impressive sandhills.

-But while the terrain is absolutely world class, and perfect for a top quality links course, Sandy Hills does not quite meet the mark.
-There are no poor holes, and the course is consistently good.
+But while the terrain is absolutely world class, and perfect for a top quality links course, Sandy Hills does not quite hit the mark.
+But there are no poor holes, and the course is consistently good.
 It is well maintained, and a pleasure to walk.

 Notable holes include: